 CAESAR enters in a stately manner, with ASSISTANTS trailing him.
-One ASSISTANT carries a scroll, and another is carrying an ornate, jeweled goblet.
+One ASSISTANT carries a scroll.

-NARRATOR: I don't know if Caesar liked to count, but he and many others did think it advantageous of him to do it anyway.
-And who was this man?
-The Roman Senate gave Octavian the title of "Augustus" which means "the exalted one," and oh he had his glory.
+NARRATOR (continued): Now, the Roman Senate gave Octavian the title of "Augustus" which means "the exalted one," and oh he had his glory.
 The great-nephew and adopted son of Julius Caesar, Augustus once crossed enemy territory to reach his great-uncle after a shipwreck and thus impressed Julius Caesar so much as to find himself heir to Caesar's name and fortunes.
-(BEAT) Inherited glory, but his glory nonetheless.

 CAESAR seats himself on the throne.
+HEROD enters from the other side and approaches the throne.